Skip to main content

 • Pre-rendered HTML: Nuxt generates fully-formed HTML at build time, so browsers render content immediately without waiting for client-side JavaScript.

-• Inline SVG Icons, No Icon Library: Every icon on the site (competencies, social links, resume download, theme toggle, and navigation) is inlined directly into the component.
-The page ships zero icon-font or icon-library requests.
+• Inline SVG Icons: Every icon on the site (engineering competencies, beyond-work cards, social links, theme toggle, and architecture gauges) is inlined directly into the component.
+Zero icon-font or icon-library requests.

 • Minimal JavaScript: No heavy UI libraries or animation frameworks.
 The bundle stays light by leaning on native browser APIs and Vite's default tree-shaking.